JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

-How much money does the city make from Westwood tickets?
+How much money does LA make from Westwood tickets?
 --------------------------------------------------------

 Ticket prices have continued to climb over the years.
 At present, five